 - The work can be challenging, but also rewarding as you can make a real impact on international relations.

 - The FCO is keen to recruit people from a range of different backgrounds and encourages applications from diverse communities.

 The main entry point for graduates into the Diplomatic Service is currently through the Civil Service Fast Stream programme.
-For entry on to the Diplomatic Service scheme, you'll need to have at least a 2:2 degree, which can be in any subject.
-You must also be a British citizen and have been resident in the UK for at least two of the ten years preceding your application.
-(If you're an existing civil servant, you can apply without a degree.)
+For entry on to the Diplomatic Service scheme, you'll need to have (or be expecting) at least a 2:2 degree, which can be in any subject.
+You must also be a British citizen and have been resident in the UK for at least two of the last ten years.

-You can also apply for the Diplomatic Service (Economist) schemes providing you meet their entry requirements.
+You can also apply for the Government Economic Service Fast Stream, providing you meet their entry requirements.